mlposey/z4/README.md

 `z4t -t localhost:6355 -p localhost:6456 -id peer1 add-peer`

 The `add-peer` command adds a node to the cluster.
 The peer address must point to the peer's raft port rather than the port of the admin gRPC service.
+The target node must be the leader.

 #### Remove peers from the cluster
 `z4t -t localhost:6355 -id peer1 remove-peer`

 The `remove-peer` command removes a node from the cluster.
+The target node must be the leader.